jndrm/reproxy/README.md

 # Reproxy

-PHP reverse proxy, map your IPv6 address to an IPv4 address or domain.
+PHP reverse proxy is a tool that can map your IPv6 address to an IPv4 address or domain.
 Support both HTTP and HTTPS

 ## Usage
-### normal use
+### Normal use
 ```sh
 $ git clone https://github.com/jndrm/reproxy.git && cd reproxy
 $ composer install